-- Apply for admission to Saint Paul College.
+- 1. Apply for admission to Saint Paul College.
 Students must declare a major and be enrolled in a program leading to a degree, diploma or eligible certificate to qualify for financial aid.
 Awards vary based on enrollment level (full-time or part-time).
 Financial aid will be based on the number of enrolled credits at the end of the drop/add deadline. - 2.
 Fill out the Free Application for Federal Student Aid (FAFSA).
-It is recommended you apply electronically through the U.S. Department of Education's Web site at www.fafsa.ed.gov.
-Complete the FAFSA Pre-Application Worksheet available on the Web site before applying electronically.
+You must apply electronically through the

+U.S. Department of Education's Web site at www.fafsa.gov.
 Enter the Saint Paul College school code, 005533, so the Financial Aid Office will receive an electronic copy of the results.
-An Institutional Student Information Record (ISIR) should arrive in 2 weeks. - 3.
-If other post-secondary schools have been attended prior to attending Saint Paul College, request an official academic transcript be sent to the Student Records Office for credit evaluation.
+An Institutional Student Information Record (ISIR) should arrive in 2 weeks.

+- 3. If other post-secondary schools have been attended prior to attending Saint Paul College, request an official academic transcript be sent to the Student Records Office for credit evaluation.
 This is a requirement for Minnesota State Grant eligibility. - 4.
-Once the Financial Aid Office receives the ISIR electronically from the Student Federal Aid Program, the student's application will be reviewed for accuracy and completeness.
+Once the Financial Aid Office receives the ISIR electronically from the Student Federal Aid, the student's application will be reviewed for accuracy and completeness.
 It is important that any requests for additional information be responded to immediately.
-When the file is complete, financial aid eligibility will be calculated and an e-mail will be sent indicating the Award Letter is accessible at the College's Web site through the student's account. - 5.
+When the file is complete, financial aid eligibility will be calculated and an e-mail will be sent indicating that the Award Letter is accessible at the College's Web site through the student's eServices account. - 5.
 Carefully read the award letter for information regarding financial aid eligibility.
-The award letter explains procedures for receiving financial aid and/or applying for other financial assistance, such as student loans, child care grants and work-study employment on campus.
+The award letter explains procedures for receiving financial aid and/or applying for other financial assistance, such as student loans, the child care grant and work-study employment.
 For more information, call 651.846.1386 or visit the Financial Aid Office.